 4. Don't ignore retirement savings when you're young

-The aging population has placed unsustainable pressure on government and employer-sponsored pension systems.
-This has lead to a growing trend for individuals to take responsibility for financing their own retirement.
+The ageing population has placed unsustainable pressure on the government and employer-sponsored pension systems.
+This has led to a growing trend for individuals to take responsibility for financing their own retirement.
 However, people’s savings have failed to keep pace with the decline in traditional pension plans.
 With the current saving habits, many people will sink from a middle-class life to a near-poverty experience into retirement.

 So why are people not saving enough?

 Money, Explained suggests that psychologically, people don’t identify with who they’ll be in the distant future.
 This has a big part to play in the reason why people are not motivated to save for retirement.
-People rather spend money now for thing providing instant gratification instead of prioritising long-term financial rewards.
-It’s much easier to get excited about having a new shoes or a watch now than having a comfortable retirement in the future.
+People rather spend money now on things providing instant gratification instead of prioritising long-term financial rewards.
+It’s much easier to get excited about having new shoes or a car now than having a comfortable retirement in the future.

 How can I save $1 million by retirement age?

-As mentioned in the beginning of this article, the average middle-class Americans need to save at least $1 million to retire comfortably.
+As mentioned at the beginning of this article, the average middle-class American needs to save at least $1 million to retire comfortably.
 This might sound pretty scary – but it doesn’t have to be.
 This is when workplace pension, investing and the power of compound interest can help you massively to reach this goal.